markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 Use the Lambda console and pick the `hello-world-python3` blueprint.
 Name it `IdentifySpeciesAndNotify`.
 For IAM role, pick `Choose an existing role` and then pick `abc` which was created for you in the lab setup steps.
 OR, create the IAM role in the previous step.

+### In the Lambda Designer, add S3 as a Trigger

+Select S3 in the left hand panel list of possible triggers.
+Configure the trigger in the lower panel of the Designer console.

+Select `ObjectCreate(All)`, with a `Prefix` of `birds/` and a `Suffix` of `.jpg`.

+Click `Save`.

 ### Update the code

-The code for this lambda function is provided in `labs\lab4\lambda\lambda_function.py` .
-When your Lambda function has an external dependency that is not provided in the default Lambda environment, you need to provide those external dependencies.
-You provide those in a package, and the editing of the function cannot be done on the Lambda console.
-Review the [function code](../labs/lab4/lambda/lambda_function.py).
-Let's walk through a few key sections.
+Before deploying the custom code, take some time to review it [function code](../labs/lab4/lambda/lambda_function.py).
+Let's walk through a few key sections of the code.

 #### Invoking the SageMaker endpoint